This post may contain affiliate links. Read my full disclosure policy.

 4. Add the fish sauce and lime juice.

-6. When you are ready to serve the soup, heat the soup up and pour the basil broth mixture into the broth, simmer briefly(no longer than 30 seconds) and turn the heat off ( to preserve the vibrant green color) Taste and adjust lime, salt and heat.
+6. When you are ready to serve the soup, warm the soup ( don’t boil) and pour the basil broth mixture into the broth, simmer briefly (no longer than 30 seconds) and turn the heat off ( to preserve the vibrant green color) Taste and adjust lime, salt and heat.
 Feel free to add more green chili paste to taste.

-7. You want a slightly salty broth knowing it will mellow substantially when poured over the noodles.
+7. TIP: You want a slightly salty broth knowing it will mellow substantially when poured over the noodles.

 8. Divide the noodles among 3-4 bowls.
 Pour the flavorful broth overtop.
 Garnish with bean sprouts, lime wedges, scallions & chili flakes.